Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 ----

-After the stack is restored, it would be safe again to access `switch_stack` local variables—if there were any.
+After the stack is restored, it would be safe again to access **`switch_stack`** local variables - if there were any.

 ```c
     __asm__ volatile (